Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

-Throughout this paper, we do not directly model the potential outcomes or impose a parametric relationship with the assignment path; instead, we treat them as unknown but fixed quantities, or, equivalently, we will implicitly condition on $\bY$ \citep[Chapter~5]{imbens_rubin_2015}.
-The benefit of this approach is that we can be completely agnostic to the outcome process, allowing us to make nonparametric causal claims.
-To make inference possible, we rely on the variation introduced by the random assignment path; this is commonly referred to as finite-sample or design-based perspective.
-Unlike traditional sampling-based inference, our approach does not require a hypothetical population from which we sampled our experimental units \citep{abadie2020sampling}.
+Throughout this paper, we do not directly model the potential outcomes or impose a parametric relationship with the assignment path; instead, we treat them as unknown but fixed quantities, or, equivalently, we implicitly condition on $\bY$.
+Our setup does not preclude the possibility that the potential outcomes were generated through a dynamic process; however, it allows us to be completely agnostic to the data generating process, making our causal claims more objective.
+To make inference possible, we rely on the variation introduced by the random assignment path; this is commonly referred to as finite-sample or design-based perspective and has a long history going back to \cite{neyman1923application}, \cite{fisher1937design}, \cite{kempthorne1955}, and \cite{rubin1980randomization}.
+Unlike traditional sampling-based inference, the design-based approach does not require a hypothetical population from which to sample experimental units, see \cite{imbens_rubin_2015} and \citet{abadie2020sampling} for recent reviews.
+Instead, we make two assumptions that limit the dependence of the potential outcomes on assignment paths.
+Below let $\{t:t'\} = \{t,t+1,...,t'\}$, for any $t<t' \in [T]$. \begin{assumption} [Non-anticipating Potential Outcomes] For any $t \in [T]$, $\bm{w}_{1:t} \in \{0,1\}^t$, and for any $\bm{w}'_{t+1:T}, \bm{w}''_{t+1:T} \in \{0,1\}^{T-t}$, \end{assumption}

-Since the potential outcomes are fixed but unknown, we can assume that their absolute values are bounded from above \citep{robins1999estimation, bai2019optimality, li2020rerandomization}.
-Assumption~\ref{asp:BoundedPO} is almost always satisfied, since it only assumes that the potential outcomes are bounded by the same constant $B$, \emph{e.g.}, the total traffic or revenue generated from each experimental period is some finite amount.